hectorm22/Timetables/README.md

 # Define Objects Right Now

 - DB class: simplify the sqlite operation (https://github.com/DiseaseNO/PDO-SQLite-Class)
-- userManagerment class: receive the API operations of userManagement
+- userManagement class: receive the API operations of userManagement
 - user_model class: the functions of the CRUD of user management
+- taskManagement class: receive the API operations of taskManagement
+- task_model class: the function of the CRUD of task management

 # Functions and API

-## API Test
+## API

 - default: '/', it redirects the views/index.php
 - all: "../index.php?controller=userManagement&action=all".
 It will get all users by JSON format.